Star Trek: Lower Decks season 2: Home media

 The season was released on DVD and Blu-Ray in the U.S. on July 12, 2022.
 The release includes over an hour of bonus features, including the animatics for each episode, a round-up of the references and Easter eggs to other Star Trek series in each episode, featurettes about the sound design process and the making of the season in general, and audio commentaries with cast and crew for several of the episodes.

 Reception

 Critical response

 Rotten Tomatoes reported 100% approval with an average rating of 8.30/10 based on 12 reviews.
+The website's critical consensus reads, "Lower Decks rights the ship with a more self-assured sophomore season that strikes an ideal balance between affection and irreverence."